prominence-eosc/docs/python-client.md

 * Parameters:
     * **name**: (str) name of input file
     * **save_as**: (optional str) save as a file with this name
-* Returns: the content of the output file
+* Returns: the content of the output directory
 * Return type: str

 ## Workflow